 "Fine," Kyle said simply.
 He reached for the shovel and took it down from the shelf, and as he turned to walk away, he hit Cartman on the back with his free hand and said, "Thanks for the compliment."

 Cartman clenched his hands into fists.
-"GODDAMMIT, THAT WASN'T A COMPLIMENT!" he exploded, his face flushed with anger.
+"GODDAMMIT, THAT WASN'T A COMPLIMENT!" he exploded, face flushed with anger.

-"Okay," Kyle agreed, not wanting to get into yet another pointless argument with him.
+"Okay," Kyle said, not wanting to get into yet another pointless argument with him.
 Once he arrived at the door of Cartman's garage, he stopped and looked back at the enraged boy.
 "Well, are you coming or not?!"

 Cartman groaned, looking up at the ceiling.
 "Fine," he said reluctantly.
 He trudged over to Kyle, and he was just about to open the door, when he suddenly remembered something.

 "Oh, wait, where the hell is my hat?" he asked.